 Dandelion Syrup

 It was my introduction to the world of vegetal honeys–traditional folk syrups made by people, not pollinators.
-Across Central and Eastern Europe, and down through the Balkans, communities have long used the common dandelion to create a sweetener that visually and culinarily mimics true honey.
+Across the Balkans, communities have long used the common dandelion to create a sweetener that visually and culinarily mimics true honey.
+In Bosnia, locals call it med od maslačka (literally “honey from dandelion”), which often leaves travelers doing a bit of agricultural detective work to figure out if the jar came from a hive or a stovetop.

 Foraging the Spring Harvest

 Unlike a beekeeper waiting for a nectar flow, the makers of dandelion syrup rely on direct foraging.
-In early spring, when fields erupt with bright yellow dandelion heads, families harvest the blossoms at their peak.
+In early spring, when the hillsides surrounding Sarajevo erupt with bright yellow dandelion heads (maslačak), families harvest the blossoms at their peak.

 The process is straightforward but time-consuming.
 The flower heads are gently simmered in water to extract their color and aromatic oils.
 This infusion is then strained–often through a cloth to catch any green plant matter–and the resulting golden liquid is slowly concentrated over heat with sugar and a bit of lemon juice for acidity.